saarw/flushout/README.md

 **Update** - Updates an object field in the document graph by setting the values specified in the command's props object.
 **Delete** - Deletes the object in the document graph.

+### History provider
+The master can be initialized with an optional history provider function.
+This lets master produce partial flush synchronization responses with a batches of commands that bring each proxy up to latest state when multiple proxies flush to the master simultanteously.
+Without the history provider, or with insufficient history (the amount of history to store is optional), flush synchronizations will include the full model snapshot.

 ### Interceptor
-Both client and master can be initialized with an Interceptor function that can validate and modify commands before they are applied to the model.
-This provides for security and can help resolve certain conflicts.
+Both client and master can be initialized with interceptor functions that can validate and modify command properties before they are applied to the model.
+This provides for security and can help resolve certain conflicts, as interceptors at the master can modify command properties based on the final state of the model.

-### History and undo
+### Storing history, replays, and implementing undo
-The update history of the master and the changes flushed by the proxies are represented by batches of **command completions**.
-Each batch has a number indicating the command count of the document it was applied to and each command completion includes a command that was successfully applied and optionally its resulting ID (if it created a new node).
-This means each document can rebuilt from an earlier version by re-applying all command completions that occurred after the document's command count.
-Applications can implement full or limited undo functionality by preserving the necessary earlier document snapshots and command completions.
+When flushes are applied to the master, the master's response contains an **applied** field that returns the batch of **command completions** that were successfully applied to the master, along with the master model's command count at the start of the batch.
+This information can be stored as history and each document can rebuilt from an earlier version by re-applying all command completions that occurred after the older snapshot's command count.
+Applications can implement undo by storing older snapshots of the master model and apply all commands to just before the operation that should be undone (it may be necessary to implement and pass in a context to the apply-operation that tells the interceptor to disable itself for replays).

 ### Collisions
 * Updates to the same node will simply overwrite each other, but applications that preserve command history may be able to implement more advanced merge operations.